rui314/chibicc/README.md

 1.0.6 Anonymously named bitfield member segfaults compiler (issue #31).
 Fixing anonymous union field (issue #45) by zamfofex.
 Fixing wrong size of string initialized by braces (issue #80) by zamfofex.

 1.0.7 Internal error when initializing array of long with string literals (issue #72) by GabrielRavier.
 Fixing postfix tails on compound literals (issue #47) by zamfofex.
 Trying to fix nested designators error(issue #62).
 Fixing Using goto inside statement expressions gives an error (issue #37) by zamfofex.
 Fixing function type parameter without identifier errs (issue #63) by zamfofex.

+1.0.8 Internal error on long double initializer (issue #69).
+Codegen error on atomic long double operation assignments (issue #71).
+Fix atomic fetch operations (issue #101) by chjj.
+Adding -soname <arg> and -rpath <dir> parameters (needed to be able to compile curl from source).
+Soname is used to create a symbolic link and rpath is passed to the linker.
+Testing chibicc with some C projects (compiling fine tcc, curl).